custinsights/custinsights.github.io/README.md

 ## Proposal
 ### Introduction/Background

-The integration of machine learning (ML) in digital marketing revolutionises personalised strategies by analysing customer personality traits.
+Using machine learning (ML) in marketing revolutionises personalised strategies by analysing customer traits.
 This project aims to harness ML to delve into these traits, enhancing targeted marketing and customer relationships.
-The untapped potential of ML in extracting and correlating personality traits from vast datasets offers promising prospects for marketing precision and efficiency.
+The untapped potential of ML in extracting and correlating traits from vast datasets offers promising prospects for marketing precision and efficiency.

 ### Literature Review

-Machine learning is crucial for personalized marketing, predicting customer personalities from digital footprints (Kosinski, Stillwell, and Graepel [1]), enhancing engagement and sales with personality-tailored advertising (Matz et al. [2]), and enabling deeper personalization through advanced segmentation techniques based on personality traits (Zhang, Wang, and Yu [3]).
+Machine learning is crucial for personalized marketing, predicting customer personalities from digital footprints [1], enhancing engagement and sales with personality-tailored advertising [2], and enabling deeper personalization through advanced segmentation techniques based on personality traits [3].

 ### Dataset Description and Link